Coherence in resonance fluorescence

 We attribute the interference visibility drop in Fig.~\ref{fig2}\textbf{b} to the increasing population ($p_1$) of the QD's exited state.
-Based on equations (\ref{eq:g1}, \ref{eq:p1}), we obtain a near perfect fit, $|g^{(1)}| = 0.946 /(1+x\bar{n})$ and $x = 1.94$, to the experimental data in the region where the RF signal remains dominant.
-It is also viable to fit the $g^{(1)}$ data using the traditional model~\cite{loudon2000quantum,nguyen2011ultra,Proux2015}: $|g^{(1)}| \propto \frac{1}{1+\Omega^2 T_1T_2}$, the result of which is \zy{represented also} by the dashed line.
-In the fitting, we use $T_2 = 1.62T_1$ and extrapolate the Rabi frequencies from the splittings in Mollow spectral triplets measured under strong excitation.
-While both models work, ours is substantially simpler in the sense that it links the RF's coherence directly to the incident flux down the single photon excitation level.
-This experiment gives strong support to our simple model and at the same time suggests an efficient coupling of light into our QD-micropillar device.
+Based on Eqs.~\ref{eq:g1} and \ref{eq:p1}, we obtain a near perfect fit, $|g^{(1)}| = 0.946 /(1+x\bar{n})$ and $x = 1.94$, to the experimental data in the region where the RF signal remains dominant.
+The fitting is identical to the result (also shown as dashed line) by the traditional model~\cite{loudon2000quantum,nguyen2011ultra,Proux2015}: $|g^{(1)}| \propto \frac{1}{1+\Omega^2 T_1T_2}$, where we use $T_2 = 1.62T_1$ and the Rabi frequencies extrapolated from the Mollow splittings measured under strong excitations.
+This is unsurprising because both models share the same theoretical foundation and $\bar{n} \propto \Omega^2$ holds.
+However, our model gives a more direct link of the RF's coherence to the excitation power, without the need for extracting the Rabi frequencies in order to achieve so.
+This experiment strongly supports our model and at the same time suggests an efficient input-coupling of our QD-micropillar device with $\eta_{ab} \simeq 0.97$.